Daily Record (New Jersey)

-The Daily Record is a seven-day morning daily newspaper of the USA Today Network located in Parsippany-Troy Hills, New Jersey.
+The Daily Record is a six-day morning daily newspaper of the USA Today Network located in Parsippany-Troy Hills, New Jersey.

 The Daily Record serves the greater Morris County area of northern New Jersey, Essex County and the south-western suburbs of New York City.
-It is owned by Gannett, who purchased it from the Goodson Newspaper Group in 1998.
+It is owned by USA Today Co., who purchased it from the Goodson Newspaper Group in 1998.
 Goodson had owned the paper since 1987.